ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2021.12.15.md

 This issue hasn't been dealt with yet.

 ### Would everyone be interested in organising a secret Santa this year to get us in the festive mood?
-We did the secret santa and the team enjoyed it.
+We did the secret Santa and the team enjoyed it.
 We are yet to organize a new year's meal.

 ---